dynobase-icon

 AWS IAM & DynamoDB Read-Only Policy

-Understanding DynamoDB Fine Grained Control
+Understanding DynamoDB Fine-Grained Control

-More on that on official AWS blog.
+More on that on the official AWS blog.

-Permissions required by Dynobase for DynamoDB
+Permissions Required by Dynobase for DynamoDB

 Dynobase can be used with DynamoDB in two modes - read-only or read-write.